baronbrew/TILTpi/readme.md

 ### b.

-Make a copy of it
+Make a copy of it:

 `cp flow.json flow.json.orig`

 ### c.

-Then use sed to strip the static file references
+Then use sed to strip the static file references:

 `cat flow.json.orig | sed 's/\/home\/pi\///g' > flow.json`